NomicFoundation/hardhat/docs/hardhat-network/README.md

 It always works, regardless of the call or transaction failing or being successful, and, because it's implemented in standard Solidity, it works with any other tool or library: Remix, Waffle, Truffle, ethers.js, web3.js, etc.

 You can see an example in the Sample Project.
-Follow the steps in [Quick Start](/getting-started/README.md#quick-start) to try it out. <!-- TODO: UNCOMMENT THIS WHEN THE LINKS WORK: For a deeper look, see the [Guide to Debugging a Transaction](/hardhat-network/guides/debugging.md) , or refer to the [Reference](/hardhat-network/reference/console.log.md)-->
+Follow the steps in [Quick Start](/getting-started/README.md#quick-start) to try it out.
+You can also refer to more details in [the reference documentation](./reference/README.md#consolelog).<!-- TODO: UNCOMMENT THIS WHEN THE LINKS WORK: For a deeper look, see the [Guide to Debugging a Transaction](/hardhat-network/guides/debugging.md) , or refer to the [Reference](/hardhat-network/reference/console.log.md)-->

 ### Mainnet forking